kevinggundersen/IS-115_Prosjektoppgave/README.md

 - **instructions_mealplanner.txt**: Specialized meal planning assistant (default mode)
 - **instructions_default.txt**: General helpful assistant
-- **instructions_tutor.txt**: Educational programming tutor
-- **instructions_debugger.txt**: Code debugging specialist
-- **instructions_casual.txt**: Friendly coding buddy

 The application is currently configured to use the meal planning mode by default.
 You can modify these files to customize the AI's behavior and personality.
-Use the old.index.php file for a general chat UI.

 ### Nutritional Data Configuration